 Communication can be one of the most challenging issues for people diagnosed with Alzheimer’s Disease and even other forms of dementia.
 It generally starts out slowly, but gradually deteriorates as the disease advances.
 For example, a person may forget a word, it’s on “the tip of their tongue”, so they end up describing what the article does.
 Changes that occur can depend on the individual, their education as well as the stage of the disease.
-However, one can expect to see similar challenges at different stages, while also seeing improvements or decreases in skills depending on illness or overall health status.
+However, one can expect to see similar challenges at different stages, while also seeing improvements or decreases in skills depending on the illness or overall health status.
 Learning to communicate with your loved one takes patience, compassion, and good listening skills as well as the ability to pick up on non-verbal cues.

 Let’s look at some tips that can help you and your loved one communicate more effectively.

 First things first, relax, don’t hurry!
 One important key is to remain calm.
 Making your loved one as comfortable as possible, while minimizing frustration, is the goal of any conversation you have with them.
 Additionally, they may often be slower with processing or understanding information that is being given to them, as well as responding with their answers.
 Slow down and give them all the time they need, use shorter sentences, ask yes or no questions.
 If asking them to make a choice, give them two or three choices, not five.
 Show them compassion by allowing the conversation to flow wherever their words take them – meet them where they are, even if it means changing subjects totally.
 Avoid using phrases like “don’t you remember”, “I just told you that 5 minutes ago” – 5 minutes ago may no longer exist for them.
 If English is not their primary language, they may revert back to their native tongue.
 Use pictures to get information.
 Frustration can be common when communication is difficult, be reassuring and if need be re-direct your loved one to a different activity.